WordPress 3.1 Released

 LIGATT CEO Gregory D Evans Hacked and Exposed

 It appears that the website (rm’d), email and Twitter account of the much disliked LIGATT CEO Gregory D Evans have been hacked, and 84,668 of his emails have been leaked in a 4.15GB torrent.
 Evans, self-declared “World’s Number 1 Hacker” and also a convicted felon, is frequently outed by many in the security industry for his use of plagiarism, fraud and unethical practices.
 This leak is probably due to his consistent harassment of security professionals who have been vocal about exposing his activities.
-A full and descriptive profile of Evans is available at SecurityErrata.org (mirrored here).
+A full and descriptive profile of Evans is available at SecurityErrata.org.

 Messages were posted on Evans’ hacked Twitter account (above), pointing to a Pastebin (since removed).
 Here is an excerpt: